cartesi/ipfs-service/README.md

 ### Executing the gRPC server

+Install the Cartesi Emulator such that /opt/cartesi/bin/merkle-tree-hash exists

 Run a local IPFS node, for example downloading [Kubo](https://github.com/ipfs/kubo)

 Initialize the node (if not already done) & start up the local IPFS node